COVID Protocols

 We will share your health information with your guide.
 This information will be kept confidential but is very important as we want to be best prepared in case of medical emergency.

-Vaccinations: Bring copies of your current vaccination records with you.
-Although at the time of writing there are no vaccinations required, the CDC recommends that all travelers be up to date with routine vaccinations and basic travel vaccines (such as Hepatitis A and Typhoid) before traveling to any destination.
-Please check with your doctor for recommendations at least 4-6 weeks before departing on your trip.
-Check the Centers for Disease Control and Prevention (CDC) webpage for Traveler's Health for other helpful information or reach them by phone at 800-CDC-INFO (800-232-4636).
+Vaccinations: Bring copies of your vaccination records with you.
+At the time of writing there were no required vaccinations to enter Japan.
+However, the CDC recommends that all travelers be up to date with routine vaccinations and basic travel vaccines (such as Hepatitis A and Typhoid) before traveling to any destination.
+Please check with your doctor for recommendations at least 6 weeks before departing on your trip in case there are any that require followup inoculations or time to become effective before departure.

 Weather & Climate